RViMLab/SciReports_Cochlear_Angle/README.md

 # Automatic Angle Calculation
-This repository contains the implementation developed to perform automatic calculation and visualization of the horizontal and vertical angles as well as the auxilary lines and planes, as presented in the paper: \
+This repository contains the implementation developed to perform automatic calculation and visualization of the horizontal and vertical angles as well as the auxiliary  lines and planes, as presented in the paper: \
 **"The impact of the size and angle of the cochlear basal turn on translocation of a pre-curved mid-scala cochlear implant electrode"**

 ## 1. Download and Install 3D Slicer